urucoug/urucoug.github.io/about.md

 ## About the author

-I've been excited about the idea of aircraft design since I was a kid.
+/nI've been excited about the idea of aircraft design since I was a kid.
 I graduated with a B.S. in Mechanical Engineering from Brigham Young University in 2010 and a M.S. in Mechanical Engineering from the University of Utah in 2014.
 I've worked in a variety of aerospace jobs since, serving in the US Air Force from 2010-2018, and now work in the private industry.

 Please see [this link](https://www.linkedin.com/in/kevin-nufer/) for my LinkedIn profile.